-Guidelines for Writing Verbatims (5-6 pages, double spaced): The purpose of a verbatim (literally, "word by word") report is to capture a snapshot of a ministry interaction with your own subjective experience of that interaction minimized.
-Of course, we can never erase our subjective experiences from our reporting, but the nature of the verbatim - a word-for-word reporting - keeps its author from choosing which aspects of the conversation to highlight and which to leave out.
+The purpose of a verbatim report is to capture a snapshot of a pastoral/ministry interaction with your own subjective experience of that interaction minimized.
+Of course, we can never erase our subjective experiences from our reporting, but the nature of the verbatim - literally, a 'word-by-word' reporting - keeps its author from choosing which aspects of the conversation to highlight and which to leave out.
 This means that verbatims are best written up immediately after the experience occurs or, at the latest, within the same day.
 It is best to avoid writing them up days or even a day after the incident.
 Your memory will perform a subjective distortion on the event with each hour that passes after it.